abinit/abinit/doc/tutorial/eph4isotc.md

 In metals, the interatomic force-constants are short-ranged yet this does not guarantee that a Fourier interpolation done starting from a 4x4x4 $\qq$-mesh can capture all the fine details.
 -->
-The vibrational spectrum looks reasonable: no vibrational instability is observed and the acoustic modes tend to zero linearly for $|\qq| \rightarrow 0$ (this is expected as the acoustic sum-rule is enforced by default via [[asr]] = 1).
+The vibrational spectrum just obtained looks reasonable: no vibrational instability is observed and the acoustic modes tend to zero linearly for $|\qq| \rightarrow 0$ (this is expected as the acoustic sum-rule is enforced by default via [[asr]] = 1).
 Yet this does not mean that our results are fully converged.